Keywords

 This creates a dual challenge.
 On one hand, institutions are under increasing pressure to reduce the environmental footprint of research infrastructure in alignment with broader sustainability commitments.3 On the other, biobanks must maintain uncompromising standards of quality and continuity to protect biospecimens, meet regulatory requirements (e.g., CAP Biorepository Accreditation Program), and preserve trust with research participants.4 Efforts to reduce energy use or rationalize equipment therefore cannot come at the expense of specimen protection or emergency readiness.

 Although best practice frameworks from ISBER and CAP provide high-level guidance on sustainability and continuity planning, there is limited literature describing institutional models that successfully integrate both elements.4–6 Most published reports focus on either technical advances in freezer efficiency or broad policy calls for greener laboratories, with few examples grounded in operational realities of large academic biobanks.
+Unlike simple replacement of outdated equipment, this model couples infrastructure upgrades with institutional governance, yielding sustainability, quality, and contingency gains not achievable through technology refresh alone.

 The present case study describes the Johns Hopkins Biobank’s approach to achieving sustainability gains while strengthening specimen protection and contingency planning.
 Specifically, we highlight interventions in centralized freezer management, storage modality decisions, governance policies, and community engagement.
 By embedding sustainability within an institutional governance framework, the Biobank demonstrates that environmental responsibility and high-quality biobanking are not competing priorities, but mutually reinforcing goals ( Figure 1 and see Table 1 for the intervention framework).